Powered by MOMENTUM MEDIA

 Nevertheless, findings from The Australia Institute and Quit Nukes revealed that AustralianSuper continues to hold investments in nuclear weapons companies within its responsible investment option, making it one of only two funds to do so.

-Namely, the report found that as of 31 December, AustralianSuper’s Socially Aware option held investments in eight nuclear weapons companies, totaling $20.7 million, which represented 0.71 per cent of the assets in that option.
+Namely, the report found that as of 31 December, AustralianSuper’s Socially Aware option held investments in eight nuclear weapons companies, totalling $20.7 million, which represented 0.71 per cent of the assets in that option.

 “It’s frankly unconscionable to sell super fund members a responsible investment option and then use their money to invest in nuclear proliferation,” said Rosemary Kelly, director at Quit Nukes.